baggiiiie/blog/src/posts/life-is-a-cycle.md

 Or,  let's say, work.
 You start with a bit more advantages than others, be it soft skills or experience, get noticed and assigned more important projects with more visibility, resulting in more exposure and more attention.
 The process of corporate ladder climbing feels more game-like and even kinda fun.
 (I have no intention to encourage 内卷 but this definitely somehow sounds like it.)
 On a micro-er scale, the loop applies to habit building.
 Good habits repeats itself, bad ones too.

-~~This cycle, especially when it comes to habit building - good or bad, consciously or otherwise - dominates our life.
-When trying to build a good habit, the hardest part is breaking the initial inertia.
-The first few days are tough, then as the cycle repeats itself, the habit becomes automatic.
-Eventually, we simply perform without thinking about it - like brushing teeth essentially.
-The same logic applies to a bad habit.
-Maybe it's checking social feeds first thing in the morning, maybe it's drinking beers every night.
-We simply perform without thinking about it.
-As long as there's no external or internal intervention, the cycle loops. ~~

 ### Awareness